lulco/phoenix/docs/rollback_command.md

 ### Options:
 First four options are [common](commands.md), other are described here:
 - `--dry` Just print queries, no query defined in migration is executed
 - `--all` Rollbacks all migrations, if not set only last executed migration is rollbacked.
-Cannot be combined with `--target`
+This option is ignored if `--target` is used.
-- `--target=TARGET` Executes only migrations with timestamp greater then or equal to TARGET.
-Cannot be combined with `--all`
+- `--target=TARGET` Executes only migrations with datetime greater then or equal to TARGET.
+If not full datetime is passed, the rest spaces will be filled with zeros e.g. `--target=2020` will be executed as `--target=20200000000000`.
+If this option is used, `--all` is ignored.
+This option can be used in debugging or in [deployment process](deploy.md)
 - `--dir=DIR` Executes only migrations in dir(s) (multiple values allowed)
 - `--class=CLASS` Executes only migrations specified by this option (multiple values allowed)